 The average Santa Clara homes uses approximately 5,000 kilowatt hours (kWh) in one year.
 If you choose to participate in Santa Clara Green Power, you will be supporting approximately 5,000 kWh of electricity output from recently built or new solar generators.

 SVP’s 2016 power mix consisted of 28 percent eligible renewable resources.
 When large hydroelectric resources are included, SVP’s power mix was 52 percent Greenhouse Gas (GHG) free.

 California State legislation (SB 1305) requires all energy service providers, such as Silicon Valley Power, to annually inform their customers of the source of power they are being sold.
 Such information is provided in the form of a Power Content Label.
 Think of the Power Content Label as a “nutrition label” for electricity.
 This label provides reliable information about the energy resources used to generate electricity, enabling you to easily compare the power “content” of one electricity product with that of another.

 Why aren't we purchasing renewable energy for 100 percent of our customers?

 Most of our customers want us to serve them reliable power at the lowest cost available.
 Adding more renewables to the mix is more expensive, because renewables are very investment intensive.

 It is up to consumers to let it be known that they want better energy choices.
 Consumers can show this support by enrolling in programs like Santa Clara Green Power that promote the development of renewable of renewable energy facilities.
 SVP can also tell you about energy efficiency measures you can take, and about rebates you can get if you install solar panels on your home.

 What is Santa Clara Green Power?

-When you choose Santa Clara Green Power, SVP purchases 100 percent of the energy you use for from western region wind and California solar resources.
+When you choose Santa Clara Green Power, SVP purchases 100 percent of the energy you use from solar projects in the Western United States.